-This is by far the area with the most artworks.
-There is so much you can see that you won’t even know where to start, and you’re likely to miss some artworks too.
+This is by far the area with the most artwork.
+There is so much you can see that you won’t even know where to start, and you’re likely to miss some artwork too.
 The Borderless World is just huge and mind-blowing.
-The arts are constantly moving and interacting with each other and the people around.
-Make sure you check at least The Crystal World, The Universe of Water Particle on a Rock (a cool waterfall), The Memory of Topography and the Forest of Flowers which are truly amazing.
+The arts are constantly moving and interacting with each other and the people around them.
+Make sure you check at least The Crystal World, The Universe of Water Particle on a Rock (a cool waterfall), The Memory of Topography, and the Forest of Flowers which are truly amazing.
 But check everything if you can 🙂

 The Future Park area is a place where children can develop their creativity together and create their world.
-They can actually draw their designs in a paper and get them out into the room thanks to a scan device.
-The drawing will then be sent into the room, so you can interact with.
+They can actually draw their designs on paper and get them out into the room thanks to a scanning device.
+The drawing will then be sent into the room, so you can interact with it.
 Honestly, this is a pretty cool idea and kids will love it.

 EN Tea House